 Spiritual directors are sometimes called a “spiritual friend” or a “soul companion.”
 They’re not always priests (though they can be); they’re not always wizened old men and women (though they can be); they’re not always professionals (though they can be).
 Whatever they are in fact, they are in spirit laymen, fellow travelers and amateurs in the truest sense (literally, “one who loves”).
 The spiritual director is invited to come alongside you, lovingly and attentively, to help witness your unique one-on-one relationship with Gød.
 They’re the third wheel; direction is all about you and Gød.

 One of the richest metaphors we can use for spiritual direction is that of midwifery.
 The role of the spiritual director is to support and encourage you, to be your advocate and your coach, through the travail of labor and in the joy of birth.
 Remember “Gød is already at work”?
 The spiritual director doesn’t initiate the pregnancy; the Holy Spirit does.
 The spiritual director doesn’t deliver the baby; you do.
 What Gød has begun in you—and even as you read this is developing in you—will come to term on its own, by nature, by design.
 A spiritual director holds your hand, ensures that you’re safe, helps you to push through the breaths, reminds you how well you’re doing and stays by your side as long as you need it.

 Spiritual direction always starts with a conversation.
-If you’re interested in spiritual direction or have any questions, just reach out.
-I’d sincerely love to hear from you.
+If you’re interested in spiritual direction or have questions, just reach out.
+I’d truly love to hear from you.